 If your license is suspended and you are caught driving, you will be charged with Driving While License Suspended (DWLS).
 This is a criminal offense.

-If the driver is convicted, the Secretary of State will extended the suspension period.
+If the driver is convicted, the Illinois Secretary of State will extend the suspension period.
 This additional suspension period is often for a year, or even more.
 Unfortunately, it is often not possible to shorten this suspension period if the conviction has already occurred.
 For this reason, it is extremely important that you retain an experienced traffic lawyer and know your defenses if charged with Driving On A Suspended License.

 A recent DUI arrest

 It is common for an Illinois driver’s license to be suspended after they are arrested for DUI.
 If the driver took a chemical test (breathalyzer, blood test, or urine test) and was over the legal limit, their license will likely be suspended for a 6-month period.